-Examples of typical property maintenance duties which may fall under these statutory provisions include the lessor's duty to maintain:
+Examples of typical property maintenance duties which may fall under these statutory provisions include the Lessor's duty to maintain:

-doors, windows, roof, floors, walls and ceilings, ensuring that they do not leak or have holes;

-- plumbing that works, does not leak, and provides hot and cold water at reasonable water pressure; - potable water source; - a working, safe stove and oven; - a reliable heating system which provides adequate heat to all rooms; - a safe electrical wiring system (with no loose or exposed wires, sockets that do not spark and adequate circuit breakers); - windows or fans that provide fresh air; - enough garbage cans or dumpsters to provide an adequate and safe trash removal service; - extermination service if roaches, rats, mice or other pests infest the building, apartment or property; - proper maintenance of any washing machines, dishwashers, etc., provide by the lessor. - properly working smoke and carbon monoxide detection devices. - Lessor must clean all of the HVAC system every five years to include: air ducts, coils, drain pan, registers, grills, air plenum, blower motor and assembly, heat exchanger, air filter, air cleaner, etc.
+- doors, windows, roof, floors, walls and ceilings, ensuring that they do not leak or have holes; - plumbing that works, does not leak, and provides hot and cold water at reasonable water pressure; - a reliable heating system which provides adequate heat to all rooms; - a safe electrical wiring system (with no loose or exposed wires, sockets that do not spark and adequate circuit breakers); - enough garbage cans or dumpsters to provide an adequate and safe trash removal service; - extermination service if roaches, rats, mice or other pests infest the building or property; - properly working smoke and carbon monoxide detection devices;

-These tasks must be accomplished by the homeowner or licensed contractor or handyman.
-Lessor must provide proof to the state this requirement has been completed upon request.
+These tasks must be accomplished by the Lessor or licensed contractor or handyman.
+Lessor must provide proof to the State this requirement has been completed upon request.

 SEC.
-2.22 CASUALTY DAMAGE
+2.21 CASUALTY DAMAGE

-The lessor is responsible for the accomplishment and cost of any building alterations that may be required to correct any casualty damage.
+The Lessor is responsible for the accomplishment and cost of any building alterations that may be required to correct any casualty damage.
 If said facilities or any part thereof are rendered untenantable, a proportionate part of the rent, according to the extent of such untenantability, will be abated and suspended until said premises are again made tenantable and restored to their former condition.
-If said premises are made tenantable again within 30 calendar days, the state will return to the facility.
-In the event the lessor fails to correct casualty damage within 30 calendar days then the state shall have the right to (1) terminate the lease or (2) hire competent workers to correct such damage.
-The state shall have the right to offset the sum it expends in performing such work against the next installment(s) of rent coming due within the lease.
+If said premises are made tenantable again within 30 calendar days, the State will return to the facility.
+In the event the Lessor fails to correct casualty damage within 30 calendar days then the State shall have the right to (1) terminate the lease or (2) hire competent workers to correct such damage.
+The State shall have the right to offset the sum it expends in performing such work against the next installment(s) of rent coming due within the lease.

-The Lessor shall hold and save the state, its officers, agents and employees, harmless from liability of any nature or kind, including costs and expenses for or on account of any suits or damages of any character whatsoever resulting from injuries or damages sustained by any person or persons or property by virtue of any act performed by the lessor or the lessor's agents and employees pursuant to this lease.
-The lessor or his agents shall be liable to the Lessee only for damages to the person, property, guests, and invitees of the Tenant only to the extent that such injuries to those persons or property are caused by the negligence of the Lessor or his agents.
+The Lessor shall hold and save the State, its officers, agents and employees, harmless from liability of any nature or kind, including costs and expenses for or on account of any suits or damages of any character whatsoever resulting from injuries or damages sustained by any person or persons or property by virtue of any act performed by the Lessor or the Lessor's agents and employees pursuant to this lease.
+The Lessor or his agents shall be liable to the Lessee only for damages to the person, property, guests, and invitees of the Tenant only to the extent that such injuries to those persons or property are caused by the negligence of the Lessor or his agents.

 SEC.
-2.23 COMPLIANCE WITH LAWS
+2.22 COMPLIANCE WITH LAWS

 All building and site improvements shall conform to all applicable federal, state and local laws, ordinances, codes and regulations including occupational health and safety regulations.
 The Lessor shall be responsible for the accomplishment and cost of any building alterations which may be required to correct violations of all applicable federal, state and local laws, ordinances, codes, and regulations.

 SEC.
-2.24 TENANTABILITY
+2.23 TENANTABILITY